 Local Partnerships are Critical

-For pharma companies, especially multinationals, navigating China’s complex reimbursement system is the key to capturing – or forfeiting – widespread market access.
-Exposure to this complex, multi-tiered system creates significant price pressures and the need to forge strategic partnerships or alliances with local manufacturers and/or distributors, to leverage their market knowledge, geographic access and R&D capabilities to strengthen market entry opportunities.
+For pharma companies, especially multinationals, navigating China’s reimbursement system is becoming less complex; however, the key to capturing – or forfeiting – widespread market access comes from local partnerships.
+Exposure to this multi-tiered system creates significant price pressures and the need to forge strategic partnerships or alliances with local manufacturers and/or distributors, to leverage their market knowledge, geographic access and R&D capabilities to strengthen market entry opportunities.

-In China, the most salient feature of its pricing and reimbursement process is that there is no formal application process for listing on the NRDL.
-Every four to five years, the group of government stakeholders responsible for maintaining the NRDL creates a list of candidates for inclusion; an expert advisory board then reviews the list and posts final decisions and corresponding prices.
+In China, the most salient feature of its pricing and reimbursement process is the recent adaptation of a formal application process for listing on the NRDL.
+Every year, the group of government stakeholders responsible for maintaining the NRDL creates a list of candidates for inclusion; an expert advisory board then reviews the list and posts final decisions and corresponding prices.

 The Latest from Our Blog